MicrosoftDocs/cpp-docs.it-it/docs/mfc/reference/ctreectrl-class.md

 ### <a name="parameters"></a>Parametri

 *pSort*<br/>
-Puntatore a un [TVSORTCB](/windows/desktop/api/commctrl/ns-commctrl-tagtvsortcb) struttura.
+Puntatore a una struttura [TVSORTCB](/windows/win32/api/commctrl/ns-commctrl-tvsortcb) .

 ### <a name="return-value"></a>Valore restituito